Kord-Extensions/site/src/blog/kordex-2.svelte.md

 ### Option 5: Donations

-Finally, I decided to list the [Ko-Fi donations](https://ko-fi.com/gsc) I've been collecting.
+Finally, I decided to list the [donations](https://donate.stripe.com/3csg29aPp95Rgxi7ss) I've been collecting.
 While I was always planning to continue to collect donations, I was wondering how many people thought it was an effective idea — especially since I almost never receive donations.

-As Stripe has apparently started cracking down on Ko-Fi users via a new Terms of Service, I'll also be looking into other ways that I can collect donations.

 ### Poll Results